Voting Early in Pennsylvania

 It’s easy!

-1. Go to your county election office.
-You can find it here.
+- Go to your county’s election office.

-6. Sign and date the voter declaration on the back of the outer return envelope.
+- Sign and date the voter declaration on the back of the outer return envelope.

-8. Congratulations!
+- Congratulations!
 You’re all done.